JRitzenhoff/rust_playground/kickr_control/README.md

 # Kickr Control

-Program connects to a Wahoo Kickr or associated GATT (General ATTribute) device and allows for the control of that device.
+Rough architecture for a program that would connect to a GATT (General ATTribute) device and control that device.

 ### Commandline Interface